EatInstall/Eat/README.md

 You can read the full text by viewing the [LICENSE](./LICENSE) file.

 This means we reserve the right to relicense Eat under another license, e.g. an EULA.
+But it's fine to port Eat to proprietary OSes, but the conditions of the GPL still apply.